gjbex/Fortran-MOOC/docs/modules.md

 1. `private`: the variable can only be accessed within the module itself.
-1. `protected`: the variable can be read, but not modified in a compilation unit that uses the module; it can of course be modified withing the module and its submodules itself.
+1. `protected`: the variable can be read, but not modified in a compilation unit that uses the module; it can of course be modified within the module and its submodules itself.
 1. `public`: the variables can be read and modified in the module, and the compilation units that use it.